Kidapawan’s Real Foundation DayPosted: February 7, 2017

 This 12 February, my hometown of Kidapawan will celebrate its 19th anniversary as a city.
 Festivities begin on the eighth, and many events are being organized to celebrate the occasion.

-The city government has been calling this day ‘Foundation Anniversary,’ with posters and tarpaulins labeling it so.
+The city government for the past three administrations has been calling this day ‘Foundation Anniversary,’ with posters and tarpaulins labeling it so.

 Make no mistake, the process of cityhood that built up to the 12 February 1998 Executive Order was a very colourful one, several decades in the making.